· The World

 Shifting Camera Choices

 · We just got back from a week in Maui; obviously, I took a lot of pictures.
 I think my choice of tools and techniques is pretty mainstream, so when I suddenly change them I wonder if I’m part of a news story.
-As of this trip, I treat the “real camera” (Fuji X-T1) and the Pixel 2 as peers, and which one I reach for depends on what kind of picture I want to take.
+As of this trip, I treat my camera (Fuji X-T1) and phone (Pixel 2) as peers, and which one I reach for depends on what kind of picture I want to take.
 And almost always, there’s big glass on the Fuji (the Samyang 135mm F2 or Fuji’s own excellent 55-200 zoom).
 I’m wondering if “normal” lenses on “real” cameras have a future.
 By way of evidence I offer ten pictures of Maui, five each from the Pixel and from the “real” camera ...

 HP7 — Draperies